anywhichway/lmdb-cluster/README.md

 LMDB functionality for put, get, remove, and range queries with versions is supported.

+Also supported are:

+1. patch operations for partial object updates via [lmdb-patch](https://github.com/anywhichway/lmdb-patch),
+2. copy operations using the HTTP verb `COPY`
+3. move operations using the HTTP verb `MOVE`
-Also supported are patch operations for partial object updates via [lmdb-patch](https://github.com/anywhichway/lmdb-patch), and a query mechanism that supports functional, declarative and RegExp filters via [lmdb-query](https://github.com/anywhichway/lmdb-query).
+4. a query mechanism that supports functional, declarative and RegExp filters via [lmdb-query](https://github.com/anywhichway/lmdb-query).

 LMDB start-up options for encryption, compression, etc. are also supported.